jlgerber/rustclass/lesson_03.md

 }
 ```

-As an aside, if you dont recall, with trait objects, we cannot deal with them directly because the compiler needs to know how big they are at compile time.
+As an aside, if you don't recall, with trait objects, we cannot deal with them directly because the compiler needs to know how big they are at compile time.
 But they are dynamic.
 By boxing them (putting then on the heap), the compiler knows their size.

 If you are really paying attention, you might be wondering how Rust handles the Boxing.
 Like how do we go from a specific error to a box of a dyn error?
 The stdlib helps in boxing our errors by having Box implement conversion from any type that implements the Error trait into the trait object Box<Error>, via From.